-At St Thomas, Computing skills build from Early Years to Year 6 by following the National Curriculum and our own Computing Skills Progression plan.
+At St Thomas, Computing skills build from Early Years to Year 6 by following the national Teach Computing scheme and Computing Skills Progression plan.
 Our curriculum is designed to help all pupils develop into keen, competent users of digital devices and content, so that each can play their part in an increasingly digital society.
 St Thomas pupils go on from using basic apps and typing their name to editing text, understanding E-Safety, creating and debugging programmes, to collecting and analysing data.
 Our curriculum facilitates all of the children at St Thomas to become digital citizens, who can not only access technology, but can use it safely and effectively.
 As children master Computing at St Thomas, both in school time and with remote learning, they will become digital practitioners in High School and the wider world.
 As the National Curriculum sets out, we are teaching children to be responsible, competent, confident and creative users of information and communication technology.

 Computing is taught as a formal lesson on a weekly basis in every class at St Thomas – however, iPads and computers are used across the curriculum in Maths, English, Science, History, Geography, Art and R.E. lessons.
 Every class has access to iPads and desktop computers.
 Although the National Curriculum guidance for Computing is fairly brief, we endeavour to use information and communication technology in every possible lesson at St Thomas, as we are aware that our pupils will be the digital citizens of the future.
 We use Computing for Art in the Early Years Foundation Stage, for gathering and displaying data in Key Stage One, to learn coding in Key Stage Two and for our Topic lessons to produce PowerPoint, Word documents and animations to explore and explain humanities subjects across the entire school.
 Children are encouraged to make the best use of information and communication technology at home (where possible) as well as at school.
 The aim of the Computing curriculum at St Thomas is always simple: to engage every pupil in becoming the digital practitioners that they will need to be to take part in the digital society of the UK and the world in the future.